Symmetry and classification of solutions to an integral equation in the Heisenberg group $\mathbb{H}^n$: Notations and Preliminary results

 \section{Notations and Preliminary results}

-Continuing with the notations fixed in the introduction, the distance of a generic point $\zeta \in \HH^n$ from the origin is defined as \be\rho:= \rho (\zeta, 0) = | \zeta| = (|z|^4 +t^2)^{1/4} = (r^4 + t^2)^{1/4}, \ee where $r = |z|$ denotes the distance of the point $\zeta$ from the $t$-axis. $| \cdot |$ is a norm on $\HH^n$ and hence the Heisenberg distance between two points $\xi$ and $\zeta$ in $\HH^n$ is given by A Carnot Carath\'{e}odary ball or CC-ball $B(0, \la) \subset \HH^n$ centered at origin is the set
+Continuing with the notations fixed in the introduction, the distance of a generic point $\zeta =(z, t) \in \HH^n$ from the origin is defined as \be\rho:= d (\zeta, 0) = | \zeta| = (|z|^4 +t^2)^{1/4} = (r^4 + t^2)^{1/4}, \ee where $r = |z|$ denotes the distance of the point $\zeta$ from the $t$-axis. $| \cdot |$ is a norm on $\HH^n$ and hence the Heisenberg distance between two points $\xi$ and $\zeta$ in $\HH^n$ is given by For future references, the following expression for the distance between points $\zeta = (z_0, t_0)$ and $\eta = (z, t)$ in terms of their coordinates will be useful, \be | \zeta^{-1} \eta|^4 = | (-z_0,-t_0)(z, t)|^4 = | z - z_0 |^4 + | t- t_0 - 2 \text{Im}(z_0 \bar z)|^2. \ee